keajs/kea-docs/docs/introduction/quickstart.md

 ## Next Steps

+Ready to install Kea?
+Read the [installation instructions](/docs/installation/instructions)!

-I strongly recommend you read [Core Concepts](/docs/guide/concepts) next to get a better understanding of why everything works the way it does.
+I strongly recommend you read [Core Concepts](/docs/guide/concepts) after to get a better understanding of why everything works the way it does.